fosterc1/adapt-backgroundvideo/README.md

 ### Error Handling
 - Graceful fallback to poster image if video fails to load
+- Silent handling of browser autoplay prevention (expected behavior)
-- Console warnings for debugging (not visible to end users)
+- Console warnings only for unexpected errors
 - Visual states for loading, ready, and error conditions

 ## Default Styling